CKs-Technology-News/PrivacyTools/NOPE.md

 - [Securimage is no longer maintained](https://github.com/dapphp/securimage/issues/66#issuecomment-636279862)
 - [Simplenote](https://simplenote.com/) – The simplest way to keep notes.
 No database encryption and no self-hosting option + No p2p sync (centralized) and Google Analytics.
 - [Sky Global](https://www.theguardian.com/australia-news/2021/sep/11/inside-story-most-daring-surveillance-sting-in-history) #fedpot
 - [Skiff](https://skiff.com/) – Collects too much metadata and offers no benefit over listed solutions.
+Provides zero benefits to other listed products.
+Some [issues got fixed](https://www.hardenize.com/report/skiff.com/16576711482), other are still valid.
 - [Spotfy.one](https://spotfy.one) – Privacy-aware and login-free Spotify clone.
 Rips and connects to YouTube which probably means it only scrapes songs from YouTube and not Spotify.
 - [Squeaky](https://squeaky.ai) – The most comprehensive, user-friendly, and privacy-focused analytics suite on the web.
 Not FOSS.
 - [StartPage](https://startpage.com) – Startpage was acquired by United States-based System1.
 StartPage itself block several VPNs and unusual traffic, eg Tor traffic, depending on specific reasons, this is done to protect their services against some attacks.
 The main reason why StartPage is not listed is that it is owned by targeted ad agency among [several other severe reasons](https://lemmy.eus/post/1497/comment/5048).